 Rutgers is accredited by the Middle States Commission on Higher Education (MSCHE), a voluntary, nongovernmental, peer-based membership association dedicated to promoting standards of excellence and improvement in higher education.
 Our programs and schools also have accreditation from recognized professional agencies.

-As one of the nation’s most diverse universities, Rutgers draws strength from the rich variety of perspectives and life experiences of our community.
+As one of the nation’s most diverse universities, Rutgers draws strength from the rich variety of perspectives and life experiences of our beloved community.

 On his first day as Rutgers president on July 1, Jonathan Holloway personally donated $75,000 to kick off a $10 million fundraising campaign for the Scarlet Promise Grants—a financial aid award program for students in need.

 Rutgers offers educational programs for learners of all ages—from preschoolers to senior citizens—at more than 300 sites across New Jersey.

 In 1969, the Black Organization of Students took over Rutgers–Newark’s Conklin Hall to protest the lack of minority representation on campus.
 Today, the university is one of the most diverse in the nation.